Configuration

 pybliometrics.cfg

 pybliometrics stores values it needs for operation in a configuration file called pybliometrics.cfg.
-The config file saves credentials as well as directory names for folders that store downloaded results.
+The config file saves credentials as well as directory names for folders that store downloaded results. pybliometrics reads this file on startup.

 [Directories]

-AbstractRetrieval = PPP/.pybliometrics/Scopus/abstract_retrieval
+AbstractRetrieval = PPP/.cache/pybliometrics/Scopus/abstract_retrieval

-AffiliationSearch = PPP/.pybliometrics/Scopus/affiliation_search
+AffiliationSearch = PPP/.cache/.pybliometrics/Scopus/affiliation_search

-AuthorRetrieval = PPP/.pybliometrics/Scopus/author_retrieval
+AuthorRetrieval = PPP/.cache/.pybliometrics/Scopus/author_retrieval

-AuthorSearch = PPP/.pybliometrics/Scopus/author_search
+AuthorSearch = PPP/.cache/.pybliometrics/Scopus/author_search

-CitationOverview = PPP/.pybliometrics/Scopus/citation_overview
+CitationOverview = PPP/.cache/.pybliometrics/Scopus/citation_overview

-ScopusSearch = PPP/.pybliometrics/Scopus/scopus_search
+ScopusSearch = PPP/.cache/.pybliometrics/Scopus/scopus_search

 [Authentication]

-APIKey = XXX,
+APIKey = Key1, Key2, Key3

 [Requests]